-There was \$1,843,566 and \$1,771,270 in mortgage/asset-backed securities that were unrated at September 30, 2017 and 2016, respectively.
+There were \$1,843,566 in mortgage/asset-backed securities that were unrated at September 30, 2017.
+The Fund did not have any mortgage/asset-backed securities as of September 30, 2018.

 NOTE 3 - CASH AND INVESTMENTS (CONTINUED)

 Custodial Credit Risk: This is the risk that in the event of the failure of the counterparty, the Fund will not be able to recover the value of its investments that are held by the counterparty.
 The Fund's policy is to maintain investments in custodial accounts that identify securities held as assets of the Fund by registering securities in the name of the Fund.